Quantitative stochastic homogenization and large-scale regularity: Brief review of classical elliptic regularity

-In other words, the energy density of the solution $u$ is large near the origin compared to the total energy of $u$ in $B_1$. \end{example} The relatively weak regularity of solutions of~\eqref{e.divformeq} can be contrasted with the strong regularity possessed by solutions of a constant-coefficient equation
+In other words, the energy density of the solution~$u$ is very large in~$B_1$ compared to average of the energy density of~$u$ in $B_r$ for large~$r$.
+This should be compared with the statement of Theorem~\ref{t.Lipschitz}, below.

+Incidentally, it is known that in $d=2$ solutions of~\eqref{e.divformeq} belong to $C^{0,\Lambda^{-1/2}}(B_{1/2})$ and therefore~$\Lambda^{-1/2}$ is the sharp exponent for H\"older regularity in dimension~$d=2$: see~\cite{PS} for a short and beautiful proof.
+In~$d>2$, the best exponent is not known.
+In fact, a problem posed by De Giorgi (which is still open) is to show that the exponent~$\alpha(d,\Lambda)$ in the De Giorgi-Nash estimate satisfies a lower bound of the form $\alpha(d,\Lambda) \geq c \Lambda^{-p}$ for some~$c(d)>0$ and~$p(d)<\infty$. \end{example}